Ariel Gamarra

-Pablo Ariel Gamarra González (born 26 February 2003) is a Paraguayan footballer who plays as a midfielder for Liga MX club Puebla, on loan from Argentine Primera División club Argentinos Juniors.
+Pablo Ariel Gamarra González (born Asunción, February 2003) is a Paraguayan footballer who plays as a midfielder for Argentine Primera División club Argentinos Juniors.

 Career

 After coming through the Argentinos Juniors youth setup, he signed his first professional contract for the club on 12 September 2022, signing until the end of 2026.
 After breaking through in the 2024 season, he suffered from a lack of opportunities in 2025.

 In July 2025, he moved abroad to sign for Liga MX club Puebla on loan, joining up again with former manager Pablo Guede.
 On 9 August 2025, he was sent off in a 7–0 loss to Tigres.

 International career

 In 2023, he played for Paraguay at the South American U-20 Championship.